microchip-pic-avr-examples/pic18f16q41-pwm-led-current-regulator/README.md

 <a href="https://www.microchip.com" rel="nofollow"><img src="images/microchip.png" alt="MCHP" width="300"/></a>

 # Switching LED Current Regulator using PIC18F16Q41
 This code example implements a linear low-side current regulator for LEDs using the PIC18F16Q41's digital-to-analog converter (DAC), comparator, and a handful of external components.
-The operational amplifier (OPA) module on the PIC18F16Q41 can be used in this demo to reduce the maximum current.
+The operational amplifier (OPA) module on the PIC18F16Q41 can be used in this demo to reduce the maximum current output range of the circuit.

 ## Related Documentation